 Let's cross over to the EF mount for comparison against the venerable Canon EF 35mm f/1.4L II USM Lens.
 Remember that we are again comparing an f/1.2 lens against an f/1.4 lens.

 In the image quality comparison, we see two lenses performing very similarly.
-Notice the Sony camera produces more false color than the Canon camera — this effect is not caused by the lens.
+Notice the Sony camera produces more false color (influenced by the Capture One software conversion) than the Canon camera — this effect is not caused by the lens.
 The Canon lens has a slight sharpness advantage in the center of the frame at f/1.4.
 The Canon lens has less geometric distortion and less spherical chromatic/axial aberration.

 The Sigma 35mm f/1.2 DG DN Art Lens vs. Canon EF 35mm f/1.4L II USM Lens comparison shows, no surprise here, that it is considerably smaller and lighter.
 The Canon lens requires a Mount Converter for use on a Sony camera, and the adapter adds a small amount of weight and length to the comparison.
 The Sigma lens has 11 diaphragm blades vs. 9, uses 82mm filters vs. 72mm, and has an aperture ring.
 The Canon lens is modestly more expensive without a mount adapter.